 On board the train

 All VIA trains are accessible to travellers in wheelchairs and are equipped with wheelchair tie-downs, grab bars in washrooms and narrow wheelchairs for boarding, detraining and accessing the washrooms.
-However, the availability of said services vary according to the train equipment in use.
+However, the availability of said services varies according to the train equipment in use.
 You may view diagrams of cars that are accessible to travellers using wheelchairs.